sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 20- removes all letters c and C from input task 21- reverse input task 22- displays all users and their home directories
+task 20- removes all letters c and C from input task 21- reverse input task 22- displays all users and their home directories task 23-find all file and dir in current dir and all sub dir